-- Anyone wanting their midterm study questions checked must have submitted them to me by midnight, Friday, May 17. - Anyone wanting their final exam study questions checked must have submitted them to me by midnight, Tuesday, May 28. - I do not recheck the green questions on the final exam list since they were subject to one of the two earlier deadlines.
+- Anyone wanting their exam one study questions checked must have submitted them to me by 11:59pm, Thursday, February 6. - Anyone wanting their exam two study questions checked must have submitted them to me by 11:59pm, Thursday, March 19. - Anyone wanting their final exam study questions checked must have submitted them to me by 11:59pm, Tuesday, April 30. - Deadlines apply whether you take that exam at the regular time or not. - I do not recheck the green questions on the final exam list since they were subject to one of the two earlier deadlines.